xymaxim/marc2bib/README.rst

 Pre-defined hooks
 ^^^^^^^^^^^^^^^^^

-In addition to the default hooks, the *pre-defined* hooks for common cases are supplied with the package:
+In addition to the default hooks, the *pre-defined* hooks for some common cases are supplied with the package:

 * ``marc2bib.hooks.strip_outer_square_brackets_hook`` — remove square
   brackets used to mark the additions made by cataloger;